dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+-
+- navigate to select store if none is selected
+- temporary rename of checkbox component
+- added dynamic generation of filter boxes on product page
+- refactored fetch store into function in a usecontext
+- added redirect if manual navigation to about-us page without selecting store first
 - fixed error to retreive cart items
 - changed categories in seed
 - category context